mahouboy23/IB-notes/UC ESSAY 1.md

 - I was 13 years old

 properties:
-- In paragraph 1, the author defines leadership in **an unconventional way**.
 - Structure to follow :1. - _Challenge_ (the Problem You Solved) (⅓ of PIQ) / 2. - _What I Did About It_ (What I Did and Impact I Had) (⅓ of PIQ) / 3. - _What I Learned_ (Lessons Learned/Skills I Gained, and How I Applied What I Learned) (⅓ of PIQ)
 - Talk about how different actions connect to and taught you about different values and insights regarding leadership
 example: